About The Case

 As the motorcycle approached the patrol, one of Clint Lorance army Soldiers, a former policeman, yelled back to the him and said the motorcycle was coming at a faster-than-normal rate of speed and ASKED FOR PERMISSION TO FIRE.
 The Taliban showed no indication of slowing down and ignored the Afghan Soldiers’ verbal and visual warnings to stop.
 Clint had 3-5 seconds to react to this threat before the bike reached his men, who were tactically vulnerable because the patrol was in the middle of crossing the road, Clint granted his Soldier permission to fire.
 The Soldier fired, and missed.

 Minutes later, the Soldiers detained that man who had ran away, he later tested positive for homemade explosives residue on his hands.
 During this patrol, a separate element of Clint’s platoon on the other end of the village engaged and killed two Taliban who were visually observing and communicating that they saw the Soldiers’ position on the rooftop.
 A second man was captured while attempting to flee the village by another element of Clint’s platoon.
 This man also tested positive for homemade explosives residue.

 It is important to consider that, though the men Clint ordered killed did not have any weapons on them; however, their motorcycle was taken away by another Afghan a few minutes after the engagement and the third man did run away.
-Was the third man carrying a weapon??
-Did the motorcycle contain an expolsive device??
+Was the third man carrying a weapon?
+Did the motorcycle contain an explosive device?
 See News reports by motorcycles used by terrorists.

 Intelligence reports for the area identified any personnel owning or operating a motorcycle as Taliban, as there were no local population living there.
 The local population had long since moved out of the area because it had been taken over by the Taliban.
 Essentially, if they were in this area, they were up to no good.
 The only other non-Taliban actors in this area were farmers who commuted from their homes south of the river to farm the land that had been left abandoned.